Latent semantic analysis: Applications in human memory

 The use of Latent Semantic Analysis has been prevalent in the study of human memory, especially in areas of free recall and memory search.
 There is a positive correlation between the semantic similarity of two words (as measured by LSA) and the probability that the words would be recalled one after another in free recall tasks using study lists of random common nouns.
 They also noted that in these situations, the inter-response time between the similar words was much quicker than between dissimilar words.
 These findings are referred to as the Semantic Proximity Effect.

 When participants made mistakes in recalling studied items, these mistakes tended to be items that were more semantically related to the desired item and found in a previously studied list.
 These prior-list intrusions, as they have come to be called, seem to compete with items on the current list for recall.

 Another model, termed Word Association Spaces (WAS) is also used in memory studies by collecting free association data from a series of experiments and which includes measures of word relatedness for over 72,000 distinct word pairs.

 Implementation

 The SVD is typically computed using large matrix methods (for example, Lanczos methods) but may also be computed incrementally and with greatly reduced resources via a neural network-like approach, which does not require the large, full-rank matrix to be held in memory.

-A fast, incremental, low-memory, large-matrix SVD algorithm has recently been developed.
+A fast, incremental, low-memory, large-matrix SVD algorithm has been developed.
 MATLAB and Python implementations of these fast algorithms are available.
 Unlike Gorrell and Webb's (2005) stochastic approximation, Brand's algorithm (2003) provides an exact solution.

 In recent years progress has been made to reduce the computational complexity of SVD; for instance, by using a parallel ARPACK algorithm to perform parallel eigenvalue decomposition it is possible to speed up the SVD computation cost while providing comparable prediction quality.